notmatthancock/festoon/README.md

 Festoon is a collection of useful Python decorators for common tasks:

-:code:`festoon` is a collection of useful Python decorators for common tasks, e.g.,
+`festoon` is a collection of useful Python decorators for common tasks, e.g.,

 - Logging when a function was called and returned
 - Logging the runtime of a function